 Have some bell peppers and you aren’t sure of their freshness?
 How long do bell peppers last, really?
-Bell peppers have a limited shelf life like all fresh produce.
+Bell peppers have a limited shelf life, like all fresh produce.
 While the type of pepper can affect shelf life, how they are stored can have an even greater effect.
-Other factors that affect how long bell peppers last include whether they are whole or have been cut and whether they are being stored at room temperature, in the refrigerator, or the freezer.
+Other factors that affect how long bell peppers last include whether they are whole or have been cut and whether they are being stored at room temperature, in the refrigerator, or in the freezer.
 Let’s break down the scenarios.

-Placing a cut bell pepper out on the counter for a short time probably won’t cause it to spoil instantly but it can dramatically shorten its usable life.
+Placing a cut bell pepper out on the counter for a short time probably won’t cause it to spoil instantly, but it can dramatically shorten its usable life.
 Experts recommend cutting bell peppers only when you intend to eat them immediately.
 As with any other food, bell peppers have the potential to host microbes that can make you sick.

 Like most fruits and vegetables, bell peppers will last the longest when they are refrigerated.
-Whole bell peppers can last for up to two weeks in the refrigerator.
+Whole bell peppers can last for up to two weeks in the fridge.
 The actual shelf life can vary based on time spent in transit and on grocery store shelves.

 Cutting bell peppers will greatly shorten their shelf life even in the refrigerator.
 The bacteria will still cause it to spoil but at a slower rate since the lower temperature makes them less active.
 You will get three days at most from cut bell peppers in the refrigerator.

 Cut bell peppers will last about the same length of time as whole bell peppers when they are frozen.
 For more information on freezing bell peppers, take a look at our post here.